 Based on the regulation explained above, you should be able to dive anywhere.
 However, to be honest, popular areas with foreign tourists will be your best bet to make your life easier:

-- Caribbean islands: Martinique, Guadeloupe
+- Martinique, Guadeloupe in the Caribbean

-- Indian Ocean islands: Reunion Island, Mayotte
+- Reunion Island, Mayotte in the Indian Ocean

-- Pacific islands: New Caledonia, French Polynesia
+- New Caledonia, French Polynesia in the Pacific Ocean

 Can you scuba dive in France if you don’t speak French?